-Owing to the ever-growing economy and a large number of banks in Singapore, many investors, both local and foreign have been interested in setting up a FinTech business in Singapore.
+Many investors, both local and foreign have been interested in setting up a FinTech business in Singapore.
 The FinTech business covers all the technology needed to improve and simplify financial activities.
+It is due to the ever-growing economy and a large number of banks in Singapore.
 In the context of Singapore, first, there are a lot of financial houses, and second, the technology itself changes over time, so you have a lot to sell.
-Hence, such a business has a potential to bring in a lot of capital, and if you are interested, here is how you could set up a FinTech business in Singapore.
+Hence, such a business has the potential to bring in a lot of capital.
+And if you are interested, here is how you could set up a FinTech business in Singapore.

-Of course, the first thing you need to do is register your company.
+Of course, the first thing you need to do is to register your company.
 It should be done with the Accounting and Corporate Regulatory Authority.
-You could do it online, at http://www.bizfile.gov.sg/.
+You could do it online, at https://www.bizfile.gov.sg/.